Culture of Saudi Arabia: Music and dance

 Music and dance have always been part of Saudi life.
 Bedouin poetry, known as nabaṭī, is still very popular.

 Traditional music is generally associated with poetry and is sung collectively.
 Instruments include the rabābah, an instrument not unlike a three-string fiddle, and various types of percussion instruments, such as the ṭabl (drum) and the ṭār (tambourine).

 Al-sihba folk music has its origins in al-Andalus.
 In Mecca, Medina and Jeddah, dance and song incorporate the sound of the mizmar, an oboe-like woodwind instrument, in the performance of the mizmar dance.
 The drum is also an important instrument according to traditional and tribal customs.
 Samri is a popular traditional form of music and dance in which poetry is sung.

-Of the native dances, the most popular is a martial line dance known as the Al Ardha, which includes lines of men, frequently armed with swords or rifles, dancing to the beat of drums and tambourines.
+Of the native dances, the most popular is a martial line dance known as the Ardha, which includes lines of men, frequently armed with swords or rifles, dancing to the beat of drums and tambourines.
 As one non-Saudi described it, the performance consists of: "barefooted males clad in their normal street clothes of thobe and gutra jumping up and down mostly in one spot while wielding swords".

 Dahha is another popular dance in Northern Saudi performed by one line of men or two lines facing each other while a man in between sings a poem which can be a satirical, eulogy or a descriptive poem.